alexmclain/PROBE/README.md

 This repository contains the R software tools to run a PaRtitiOned empirical Bayes Ecm (PROBE) algorithm.
-Unlike previous approaches, our model formulation is focused on maximum probability (MAP) estimation of the prior mean of the regression coefficients which have a traditional spike-and-slab form.
-Minimal prior assumptions on the parameters are required through the use of plug-in empirical Bayes estimates of hyperparameters.
-PROBE is a novel alternative to Markov chain Monte Carlo (Liang et al. 2008; Bondell and Reich 2012 ; Chae, Lin, and Dunson 2019), the expectation maximization (EM) algorithm (Ročková and George 2014; Ročková 2018), empirical Bayes (George and Foster 2000; Martin, Mess, and Walker 2017; Martin and Tang 2020), and Variational Bayes (Carbonetto and Stephens 2012; Blei, Kucukelbir, and McAuliffe 2017; Ray and Szabó 2021) approaches to fitting sparse linear models.
+Unlike previous approaches, our model formulation is focused on maximum (MAP) Unlike previous approaches, our model for- mulation is focused on maximum (MAP) estimation of the regression coefficients with minimal prior assumptions on the parameters.
+Plug-in empirical Bayes estimates of all hyperparameters are used.
+Efficient estimation is completed through the use of a partitioned and extended expectation conditional maximization (ECM) algorithm which is similar to a combination of an Estimation Conditional Maximization (ECM) and a parameter expanded (PX) EM algorithm.
+PROBE is a novel alternative to Markov chain Monte Carlo (Liang et al. 2008; Bondell and Reich 2012 ; Chae, Lin, and Dunson 2019), empirical Bayes (George and Foster 2000; Martin, Mess, and Walker 2017; Martin and Tang 2020), and Variational Bayes (Carbonetto and Stephens 2012; Blei, Kucukelbir, and McAuliffe 2017; Ray and Szabó 2021) approaches to fitting sparse linear models.

-Our proposed Bayesian framework focuses on probability (MAP) estimation of the prior mean of the regression parameters, instead of MAP estimation of the regression parameters themselves.
-We show that the posterior of the prior mean is flexible and minimally influence by prior model assumptions.
+Our proposed Bayesian framework focuses on MAP estimation of the regression parameters, which are flexible and minimally influence by prior model assumptions.
 The MAP estimates are obtained via coordinate-wise optimization of each parameter conditional on confounder information, i.e., the composite impact of the remaining predictor variables.
-As the confounder term is unknown in practice, we utilize the EM algorithm (Dempster, Laird, and Rubin 1977).
-The M-step consists of maximizing the parameter-specific expected posterior, given the current estimates of the other parameters in the model, which is similar to the partitioned Expectation-Conditional Maximization (ECM) algorithm (Meng and Rubin 1992, 1993; Dyk, Meng, and Rubin 1995).
+As the confounder information is unknown in practice, we utilize the EM algorithm (Dempster, Laird, and Rubin 1977).
+The M-step consists of maximizing the parameter-specific expected posterior, given the current estimates of the other parameters in the model, which is similar to the partitioned ECM algorithm (Meng and Rubin 1992, 1993;
+Dyk, Meng, and Rubin 1995).
+Further, we add an expanded parameter which helps convergence and robustness of the algorithm, and adds further information to the estimation of the posterior variance (versus what is used current in Variational Bayesian methods).
 The E-step consists of estimating the moments of the unknown confounder term via updating hyperparameters posterior distributions with plug-in empirical Bayes estimates, which is motivated by the popular two-groups approach to